ricmmartins/azure-governance-made-simple/guide/subscription.md

 * [Security, governance, and compliance](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/enterprise-scale/security-governance-and-compliance)
 * [Platform automation and DevOps](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/enterprise-scale/platform-automation-and-devops)

-In the landing zone, the choice of network topology used is also an important point in the governance structuring process, as a topology such as Hub and Spoke for example may be inserted in the context of subscriptions as follows:
+In the landing zone, the choice of network topology to be used is important for the process of governance defitinition.
+As example, the Hub and Spoke topology may be inserted in the context of subscriptions as follows:

 ![hub-spoke](../images/hub-spoke.png)